 i.
 LABRUM OR UPPER LIP: THE GRASSHOPPER HAS UPPER LIP OR LABRUM WHICH PREVENTS FOOD FROM FALLING OUT

 ii.
-MANDIBLES: the grasshopper or the cockroach has or possesses a pair of mandibles which are heavy, toothed and jaw-like structure used for cutting and chewing food materials
+MANDIBLES: the grasshopper or the cockroach has or possesses a pair of mandibles which are heavy, toothed and jaw-like structures used for cutting and chewing food materials

 iv.
 LABIUM: the labium also known as the lower lip prevents the wastage of food from the mouth. holozoic organisms